Miami Valley Community Action Partnership assistance programs.

 Weatherization, which is a free service, is available to eligible homeowners and renters to reduce heat loss and air infiltration in their homes.
 It will save them money, make homes safe, comfortable and energy efficient.
 Also included is free consumer education and advice to help them reduce their energy bills.
 To learn more on any of these resources, call the non-profit at (866) 504-7379.

-The Community Action Partnership of the Greater Dayton Area Individual Development Account (IDA) Program is to help first-time homebuyers.
+The Miami Valley Community Action Partnership (which was formerly known as the Community Action Partnership of the Greater Dayton Area) Individual Development Account (IDA) Program is to help first-time homebuyers.
 Program participants will be provided up to a $2,000 match to their $1,000 savings.
 All money saved and matched needs to be used for a down payment on a home.
 Any Dayton Ohio area first-time homeowners and those who have not owned a home in the last 3 years are eligible to apply and enroll in the IDA.
 To learn more, dial (937) 341-5000.

 The community action agency Homeowner Foreclosure Assistance Program offers assistance to people who are behind on their mortgage and/or are in jeopardy of losing their homes.
 Their housing counseling services are free to homeowners that qualify and can help prevent foreclosure or eviction.
 Staff can even negotiate with lenders or a bank on your behalf.
 Please call (937) 341-5000 to schedule an appointment or learn more.

 Housing assistance, such as the Harding Plan, which is a Transitional Program, is open to individuals who are homeless, unemployed or underemployed.
-Those who qualify will be offered up to an 18-month stay at the housing center.
+Those who qualify will be offered up to an 18-month stay at the housing center as well as referrals to rent or deposit help.
 The residents are also offered case management, financial literacy training, employment assistance, core life skills and other support services to help them achieve self-sufficiency.
 Get information on resources to pay the rent or deposit on a new home when ready to leave.
+Find other rent or housing programs in Montgomery County.

 Job and Employment assistance includes free Computer Literacy Training for Microsoft Word, internet and email basics.
+There is help for the unemployed and people who need new work skills.
 Call (937) 341-5000.

 Ohio and the Community Action Partnership of the Greater Dayton Area offers help to veterans and their families.
 Those that need assistance re-entering the workforce may be eligible for resources such as the Ohio Vocation, Education, Training & Service (Ohio V.E.T.S.) program, based on their total household income level.
 This program will assist veterans and military members with obtaining education, school supplies, training, work clothing, bus tokens and gasoline cards.